TightCap: 3D Human Shape Capture with Clothing Tightness Field: Experimental Results

-Then, we utilize our dataset CTD with ground-truth annotations for further qualitative and quantitative comparisons.
-In Fig.~\ref{Comparison_body}, we provide a qualitative comparison to DoubleFusion~\cite{yu2018doublefusion} and HMR~\cite{kanazawa2018end} on three challenging cases with various clothing tightness and similar postures to get rid of the posture ambiguity.
-DoubleFusion~\cite{yu2018doublefusion} suffers from inferior shape recovery and turns to estimate fatter human body without considering the clothing tightness, while HMR~\cite{kanazawa2018end} suffers from scale ambiguity to provide only visually pleasant rather than accurate human body shape, which is the inherent issue of such image-based methods.
-In contrast, our approach accurately reconstructs the human body shape by modeling various clothing tightness effectively.
+In Fig.~\ref{Comparison_body}, we provide a qualitative comparison to DoubleFusion~\citep{yu2018doublefusion} and HMR~\citep{kanazawa2018end} on three challenging cases with various clothing tightness and similar postures to get rid of the posture ambiguity. \chen{ For a fair comparison, we also fine-tune HMR with the provided images and pose/shape parameters from optimized SMPL with ground-truth body shape.} However, DoubleFusion~\citep{yu2018doublefusion} suffers from inferior shape recovery and turns to estimate a fatter human body without considering the clothing tightness, while HMR~\citep{kanazawa2018end} suffers from scale ambiguity to provide only visually pleasant rather than the accurate human body shape, which is the inherent issue of such image-based methods.
+In contrast, our approach accurately reconstructs the human body shape by modeling various clothing tightness field effectively.

-The quantitative comparison on the dataset CTD against both the mesh-based and image-based methods is provided in Tab.\ref{shape_table}, in terms of the \emph{Mean} and \emph{Root-Mean-Square (RMS)} from Metro~\cite{cignoni1998metro} as well as the per-vertex error \emph{Error (mm)}.
-Besides, we calculate the mean IoU of each projected mask pairs (estimated body and ground-truth body) from the view of rendered image for image-based methods, denoted as \emph{Front IoU}.
-We also utilize \emph{Side IoU} with the same operation like \emph{Front IoU} projected from a side-view for thorough analysis.
-As shown in Tab.\ref{shape_table}, our approach achieves significantly much more accurate body recovery results in terms of all the metrics above, with the aid of modeling the influence of clothing tightness.
-Besides, all these comparisons against different input modularities not only highlight the robustness of our approach but also demonstrates the uniqueness of our approach as a good compromising settlement between over-demanding input data resources and highly accurate reconstruction.
+\chen{The quantitative comparison on the CTD dataset against both the mesh-based and image-based methods is provided in Tab.~\ref{shape_table}, in terms of the \emph{Mean} and \emph{Root-Mean-Square (RMS)} from Metro~\citep{cignoni1998metro} as well as the per-vertex error \emph{Error (mm)}.} Besides, we calculate the mean IoU of each projected mask pairs (estimated body and ground-truth body) from the view of rendered image for image-based methods, denoted as \emph{Front IoU} in the CTD dataset.
+We also utilize \emph{Side IoU} with the same operation as \emph{Front IoU} projected from a side-view for thorough analysis. \chen{We also propose the comparison with CAPE~\citep{ma20autoenclother}, a representation based on graph convolutional network.
+We fine-tune the network of CAPE~\citep{ma20autoenclother} with aligned clothed/unclothed mesh as input/output on the CTD dataset, to utilize the GCN for body shape recovery.
+With the same input of a single mesh, our proposed approach utilizes higher resolution on body shape, thus produces a 1 to 2 cm decrease for the error of body shape estimation, compared with this GCN-based approach. } As shown in Tab.~\ref{shape_table}, our approach achieves significantly much more accurate body recovery results in terms of all the metrics above, with the aid of modeling the influence of clothing tightness.